c9s/AssetKit/README.md

-AssetKit
+AssetToolkit
 ============

-AssetKit is powerful asset manager, provides a simple command-line interface and a simple PHP library, AssetKit has many built-in filters and compressors for asset files.
+AssetToolkit is a powerful asset manager, provides a simple command-line interface and a simple PHP library, AssetToolkit has many built-in filters and compressors for asset files.

-AssetKit can fetch asset ports and initialize them from a simple manifest YAML file.
+AssetToolkit can fetch asset ports and initialize them from a simple manifest YAML file.

-You can use AssetKit library to integrate assets for your web applications very easily.
+You can use AssetToolkit library to integrate assets for your web applications very easily.

 Features
 ========